angelpena619/Regex-Tutorial/README.md

-REGEX (Regular expressions) are used to find certain patterns of characters within a string.
-They are used to validate input, replace or change a character within a sequence.
-This is a regex for matching character information for valid email addressess.
+REGEX (Regular expressions) are utilized to find certain patterns of characters within a string.
+They are used to authenticicate input, change a character.
+This is a regex for matching character information for valid e-mail address.

 ## Summary

-This is the code snippet that we will be working with for this assignment. `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`
+Code snippet that we will be working with for this assignment:

+`/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

-This code is a line of regex that will validate a whether or not an email address is input.
-This is the code that will be used for this breakdown and how this line of code works.
+above code is a line of REGEX that will validate that a email address is an input.
+This is the code that will be used for this and how this line of code works.

 ## Table of Contents